 A fast-rolling tread for dry conditions might offer more of an advantage than a narrower, handmade, bigger knob offering, high-volume or not.

 And should you become addicted to the high-volume, cushy ride?
 There are plenty of higher-volume tires with more knobs than a semi-slick.
-Think WTB Resolute, Kenda Small Block Eight, Soma Fabrications Cazadero and Donnelly X’Plor MSO.
+Think WTB Resolute, Kenda Small Block Eight, Soma Fabrications Cazadero, Donnelly X’Plor MSO and Teravail Rutland.

 And when conditions get sloppier, there are a number of narrower 29er tires with full knobs that work well with high tire clearance bikes.